veikkonyfors/blog/_posts/2023-03-16-using-dokka.md

 Simplest way was to incorporate [KDoc](https://kotlinlang.org/docs/kotlin-doc.html) commentary and generate it to html with [Dokka](https://kotlinlang.org/docs/dokka-introduction.html).

+Didn't bother to install any kdoc generating plugins, like Kdoccer.
+Please also note, that Dokka doesn't generate @param, @return and such tags at all, but documents those values in its own way automatically.
+It was mentioned somewhere, that using @param, @return etc is not the recommended way of documenting nowadays.

 To make Dokka work did the following: